springernature/frontend-playbook/accessibility/accessibility-checklist.md

 ### Don't convey information with colour alone

 Use text equivalents or semantic emphasis like `<strong>` or `<em>` when conveying important information to users.
-Except in special cases, such as options in navigation menus, do not remove underlines from hyperlinks.
+No hyperlinks may be indicated by text color alone.
+Except in special cases, such as options in navigation menus, use an underline.

 Resources: